frabjous/open-guide-typesetting-framework/doc/usage.md

 The other is an upload button for a separate structured bibliographic file such as a BibTeX `.bib` file, though other formats supported by pandoc's conversion methods are also allowed (`.ris`, Endnote `.xml` files, and CSL `.yaml` or `.json` files).
 These files will be converted into the format used by the framework and their entries will be added to the bibliographic listing below.

-The "extract" button takes each entry from the converted free-form bibliography and uses that text to search an online database.
+The "extract" button takes each entry from the free-form bibliography found in the main upload, and parses it using the [anystyle](https://anystyle.io) ruby gem if installed on the server.
-Currently only PhilPapers is supported but this may change.
-The process is deliberately made slow, so as not to overwhelm the database server it interacts with, or make it suspect a denial of service attack.
+This parser is far from perfect, and each parsed entry should be carefully checked for correctness and fixed if need be.
+It is also possible to enter an ID for a PhilPapers record, which can be used to import the bibliographic information from its database.
 PhilPapers uses IDs which are typically 5 or 6 uppercase letters, and are somewhat random, though the first three letters often match the author's name, and the following letters often have something to do with the title, but this is not consistent.
 These five or six digits are often followed by a hyphen and a number.
 These IDs can be found at the end of the URL when visiting a certain work's page on the PhilPapers site.
-The extraction process finds up to the top five matching PhilPapers IDs for each entry, and from them selects one (usually the first) and downloads a bibliographic record for it, and uses it to populate a listing in the Bibliography block.
-This process is currently very error prone, though I hope to make improvements.

-After extraction, each entry should be checked carefully.
-There is a drop-down list of the other PhilPapers IDs found in the search in the upper left of each converted listing, as well as an input field for inputting a new one, and a button for redoing the import.
 It is recommended that you have PhilPapers open in another window or tab when working on the bibliography.
-If possible, it's best to make changes and additions on PhilPapers itself, and then redo the import, if information is missing or incorrect, as this benefits everyone in the profession.
+If PhilPapers is used, it's best to make changes and additions on PhilPapers itself before import if information is missing or incorrect, as this benefits everyone in the profession.
-However, entries can also be manually edited in the framework, and new ones inserted using the button at the bottom.
+Currently only PhilPapers is supported for manual import but this may change.

 The format of the bibliographic entries is based on what is supported by [Citation Style Language](https://citationstyles.org/) (CSL).
 When the bibliography is saved, it is saved as a [CSL JSON](https://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html) file (`bibliography.json`) which is supported by pandoc's implementation of the [citeproc](https://github.com/jgm/citeproc) citation processor library.
 CSL supports many different types of bibliographic entries, and the different types of entries support many different kinds of fields.
 When the "type" of entry is chosen, the most common fields for the most common types of entries used in philosophy (at the top of the list of choices) are added to the listing, though other types of entries can also be used with more manual effort, and additional fields can be added with the drop-down at the bottom of the entry if needed.